bees-hive/aws-creds/README.md

-Once `aws-creds` generates the shell functions for your AWS connections, the next crucial step is to save these functions so that they’re always available when you need them.
+Once `aws-creds` generates the shell functions for your AWS connections, the next crucial step is to save these functions so that they're always available when you need them.
 This section walks you through the process of adding new functions to your shell configuration profile and how to use them effectively.

 1. **Locate your Shell configuration file**: Depending on the shell you use (e.g., Bash, Zsh), the configuration file where you need to save the functions might vary: for Bash users, the file is usually `~/.bashrc`; for Zsh users, the file is typically `~/.zshrc`.
-If you’re using a different shell, find the appropriate configuration file where functions and environment variables are set during the start of a new shell session.
+If you're using a different shell, find the appropriate configuration file where functions and environment variables are set during the start of a new shell session.
 2. **Add functions**: Carefully read the output of any `aws-creds scan-*` commands and copy the desired generated functions to the shell configuration file.
    It typically provides them in a format like this:

    ```shell
    aws-creds-profile1() {
      eval "$(